The American Revolution — A FREE Screening Event in Frankfort

 Join KET at Kentucky History Day for a free special screening and panel discussion!

-Kentucky History Day, hosted by the Kentucky Historical Society, is a full day of events (9 am to 5 pm) held at various venues and hosted by various community partners around Frankfort, Kentucky.
+This FREE event will be held during Kentucky History Day, hosted by the Kentucky Historical Society, featuring a full day of events (9 am to 5 pm) held at various KHS venues and hosted by various community partners around Frankfort, Kentucky.
 Learn more about the day’s festivities.
+Event in partnership with the Kentucky Historical Society and the America250KY Commission.

 KET’s event at a glance: